jan-casas/vsc-compute-dash/README.md

 and used.
-This project aims to develop a tool that allows architects and computational designers to quickly test manufacturers' constructive solutions.
-Additionally, manufacturers will be able to obtain information about the use of their products and customer needs._
+This project aims to develop a tool that allows architects and computational designers to quickly test manufacturers' constructive solutions, **from the web into any of their tools**.
+Additionally, manufacturers will be able to **obtain information** about the use of their products and customer needs._

 [//]: # (<video width="100%" controls>)